Ayxan-T/ToDoApp-Django/README.md

 The endpoint was factored to serve PATCH requests, not GET requests.

-- SECRET_KEY and DB credentials were stored hardcodedly in the settings.py.
+- SECRET_KEY and DB credentials were hardcoded in the settings.py.

 They were moved to .env file and settings.py was modified to refer to them.

-- Database inconsistensy: db.sqlite3 remained in the root, though PostgreSQL was set up in settings.py.
+- Database inconsistensy: db.sqlite3 was left in the root despite PostgreSQL being configured.

-db.sqlite3 was removed to clear the confusion.
+db.sqlite3 was removed to avoid confusion and ensure consistency with the database setup.